SopraIt/skus_classifier/README.md

                         ./images
   -s SIZE, --size SIZE  the max size in pixels used to normalize the dataset,
                         default to 64
-  -i LIMIT, --limit LIMIT
-                        limit the number of images read from disk, default to unlimited
+  -m MAX, --max MAX     limit the number of images read from disk, default to
-  -a [1-200], --augment [1-200]
+                        unlimited
+  -c CUTOFF, --cutoff CUTOFF
-                        apply the specified number of transformations to each image, max 200
-  -b BKG, --bkg BKG     an optional path to an image to be applied as a
-                        background before normalization
-  -l {debug,info,warning,error,critical}, --loglevel {debug,info,warning,error,critical}
+                        a float value indicating the cutoff percentage of the transformations to be applied, default to 1.0 (all transformations, about 200 per image) -b BKG, --bkg BKG     an optional path to an image to be applied as a background before normalization -l {debug,info,warning,error,critical}, --loglevel {debug,info,warning,error,critical}